 I see this pattern regularly: a woman comes in for fertility or obstetric care, we discuss her general health, and it turns out she’s never had a Pap smear.
 Or she’s 45 and hasn’t had a mammogram.
-Not because she doesn’t care about her health — but because no one sat her down and told her clearly what she needs and when.
+Not because she doesn’t care about her health — but because no one sat her down and told her clearly what she needs and when gynecologist or specialist.

 Cancer screening works when it’s done on schedule — because many cancers are highly treatable when caught early and far more difficult when caught late.
 Here’s what every woman should know.